Soviet aircraft carrier Minsk: Shenzhen Minsk World, China

 In 1995 Minsk was sold for scrap to a South Korean company.
 Due to protests from South Korean environmentalists, the ship was resold to the Chinese state-owned Guangdong Ship Dismantling Company.
 The ship was again saved from the scrapyard when a group of Chinese video-game arcade owners formed the Shenzhen Minsk Investment Company to buy the ship for $4.3 million.

 Minsk became the centerpiece of a military theme park in Yantian district, Shatoujiao (沙头角) sub-district, Shenzhen called Minsk World.
 However, the Shenzhen Minsk company went bankrupt in 2006, and the carrier was put up for auction on 22 March 2006.
 On 31 May 2006, the carrier was sold in Shenzhen for 128 million RMB to CITIC Shenzhen.

 The ship was again sold to Dalian Yongjia Group, a real estate company in Dalian in North China, on 1 January 2013.
 On 3 April 2016, Chinese news reported the aircraft carrier had been towed to a new destination, Zhoushan for refit, because of the decline of the number of tourists after 2006.

-After the refit is completed, the ship is to be taken to Nantong on the Yangtse River in Jiangsu Province and moored to the west of Sutong Yangtze River Bridge as part of a new theme park which was planned to open in 2017.
-As of 2018, the project is delayed.
+After the completion of the refit, the ship was to be taken to Nantong on the Yangtse River in Jiangsu Province and moored to the west of Sutong Yangtze River Bridge as part of a new theme park which was planned to open in 2017.
+As of 2018, the project was delayed.

 On 16 August 2024, the ship caught fire during further refit work in Nantong.
 Although the fire could be extinguished, the future of the ship as a centerpiece of another theme park became uncertain.